HexaCluster/pg_dbms_job/README.md

 If a scheduled job completes successfully, then its new execution date is placed in next_date.
 The new date is calculated by evaluating the SQL expression defined as interval.
 The interval parameter must evaluate to a time in the future.

-This extension consist in a SQL script to create all the objects related to its operation and a daemon that must be run attached to the database where jobs are defined.
-The daemon is responsible to execute the queued asynchronous jobs and the scheduled ones.
-It can be run on the same host of the database, where the jobs are defined, or on any other host.
-The schedule time is taken from the database host not where the daemon is running.
+This extension consist in a SQL script to create all the objects related to its operation and a background worker that must be run attached to the database where jobs are defined.
+The background worker is responsible to execute the queued asynchronous jobs and the scheduled ones.
+It is run by PostgreSQL at startup throught the setting of `shared_preload_libraries`.

 The number of jobs that can be executed at the same time is limited to 1000 by default.
-If this limit is reached the daemon will wait that a process ends to run a new one.
+If this limit is reached the background worker will wait that a process ends to run a new one.

-The use of an external scheduler daemon instead of a background worker is a choice, being able to fork thousands of sub-processes from a background worker is not a good idea.

-The job execution is caused by a NOTIFY event received by the scheduler when a new job is submitted or modified.
-The notifications are polled every 0.1 second.
-When there is no notification the scheduler polls every `job_queue_interval` seconds (5 seconds by default) the tables where job definition are stored.
+The scheduler polls every `job_queue_interval` seconds (5 seconds by default) the tables where job definition are stored.
 This mean that at worst a job will be executed `job_queue_interval` seconds after the next execution date defined.

 ## [Installation](#installation)